Target-Aligned Reinforcement Learning: Alternative integration strategies

 \emph{Loss scaling.} Alternatively, alignment may be used to directly scale the loss, effectively modulating the learning rate on a per-sample basis.
 This is conceptually clean but risks destabilization unless normalization or re-scaling strategies are applied, requiring careful hyperparameter tuning.

 We consider oversampling the most robust and conceptually sound approach, as it does not require hyperparameter tuning, is easily integrated into existing pipelines and ensures target alignment while causing limited computational overhead.
 We therefore deliberately chose to limit this paper's scope to oversampling.
-Yet, we plan to pursue different variants of alignment integration in future work.
+Yet, we plan to pursue other directions in future work.